 With the arrival of Fall, a shift began.
 Stores have long been prepped displaying décor for fall holidays and Halloween.
 Sadly, it is just a matter of time before holiday ornaments and decorations are available for purchase as well.

 Although some of the things that people do may change with the start of new seasons, there are other things that won’t – like listening to the radio.

-Continue reading “Radio Ties It All Together”
+Continue reading “Radio – A Medium for All Seasons”

-Continue reading “Celebrate with Radio”
+Continue reading “Take a Break with Radio”

 Sports fans are amazing!
 They will go to an event to watch “their” team play – whether it is 102 degrees or 2 degrees – they are there.
 They identify with their teams and according to research on the subject, one professor of psychological and brain sciences was quoted as saying: “A huge part of who they are, where they derive a lot of their positive and negative affect, is from what their team is doing.”

 Sports fans are very similar to radio listeners.
 Both groups have strong emotional connections with the person or persons they are tuned in to.
 So when you combine a sports fan that is also an avid radio listener, it’s a powerful combination.